nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part4.rst

 The :class:`~eventsourcing.projection.ProjectionRunner` class has a :func:`~eventsourcing.projection.ProjectionRunner.run_forever`
-method, which blocks until an optional timeout, or until an exception is raised by the projection or by the subscription (exceptions will be re-raised by the :func:`~eventsourcing.projection.ProjectionRunner.run_forever` method).
+method, which blocks until an optional timeout, or until an exception is raised by the projection or by the subscription, or until the projection runner is stopped by calling its :func:`~eventsourcing.projection.ProjectionRunner.stop` method.
 This allows an event processing component to be started and run independently as a separate operating system process for a controllable period of time, and then to terminate in a controlled way when there is an error.
-Operators of the system can examine the error and resume processing by reconstructing the runner.
+Exceptions raised whilst running the projection will be re-raised by the :func:`~eventsourcing.projection.ProjectionRunner.run_forever` method.
+Operators of the system can examine any errors and resume processing by reconstructing the runner.
 Some types of errors may be transient operational errors, such as database connectivity, in which case the processing could be resumed automatically.
 Some errors may be programming errors, and will require manual intervention before the event processing can continue.

+The :func:`~eventsourcing.persistence.TrackingRecorder.wait` method of tracking recorders can be used to wait until an event has been processed by the projection before calling a query method on the materialised view.

-The :class:`TestCountProjection` class shown below constructs a :class:`~eventsourcing.projection.ProjectionRunner` with the library's :class:`~eventsourcing.application.Application` class, the :class:`CountProjection` class, and the :class:`POPOCountRecorder`.
+The ``TestCountProjection`` class shown below constructs a :class:`~eventsourcing.projection.ProjectionRunner` with the library's :class:`~eventsourcing.application.Application` class, and the ``CountProjection`` and ``POPOCountRecorder`` classes.

 Aggregates are created and updated in the "write model".
 The events are counted by the "read model".